 Options include levies via levy orders established under the Biosecurity Act 1993 and/or the Commodity Levies Act 1990.
+A Commodity Levy Act levy can be used to fund GIA commitments subject to this being explicit in the purposes for which levy money may be spent - as set out in the levy order.

-If an industry Signatory has access to other funds that can be made available to meet its commitments under the GIA, and sector participants support this, then those other funds can be used as an alternative funding source.
+If an industry organisation has access to other funds that can be made available to meet its commitments under the GIA, and sector participants support this, those other funds can be used as an alternative funding source.

-The Deed allows for in-kind contributions for readiness and response activities.
+The Deed allows for 'in-kind' contributions for readiness and response activities.
 Operational Agreements will specify how in-kind contributions will be valued.